jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-vpc.md

 * No need to disable Source/Destination Checks
 * If you have resources in multiple Availability Zones and they share one NAT gateway, in the event that the NAT gateway's Availability Zone is down, resources in the other Availability Zones lose internet access.
 To create an Availability Zone-independent architecture, create a NAT gateway in each Availability Zone and configure your routing to ensure that resources use the NAT gateway in the same Availability Zone.

+### 3.2 VPC Lab
+Continue with the VPC lab.
+Currently, there is one problem with the database server, it has no public connection to internet.
+We will create NAT instance and NAT Gateway to setup the connection for database server.

 ![image](/assets/images/cloud/4109/7-4-nat-gateway-1.png)
+### 3.3 Lab - NAT Instance
+1) Create NAT Instance
 Launch new instance, search 'nat' in the 'Community AMIs', select the first one.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-2.png)
-Select the custom VPC and choose the public subnet.
+Select the custom VPC and choose the public subnet(10.0.1.0).
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-3.png)
 Add name to indicate it is a NAT instance.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-4.png)
-Select the WebDMZ group.
+Select the WebDMZ group, Review and Launch.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-5.png)
+Choose the second option and continue.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-6.png)
 The NAT instance is created, it's running in the same AZ with the web server.
 It has its own public ip address.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-7.png)
-Disabling Source/Destination Checks, see [NAT Instances](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html).
+2) Disabling Source/Destination Checks
 Select the NAT instance, actions->Networking->Change Source/Dest.
 Check.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-8.png)
 Disable it.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-9.png)
+* Check [NAT Instances](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html) for more details.

-Create route to let database server talk to nat instance.
+3) Create route to let database server talk to NAT instance
 Services -> VPC->Route Tables, select the main route table of the custom VPC, click "Edit rules".
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-10.png)
-Select the nat instance as target.
+Select the NAT instance as target.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-11.png)
 Done.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-12.png)
 Now, if you ssh to your webserver, then ssh to your database server, you can run "yum install update", and it will be able to download files from internet.

 NAT instance is not good as it may be overloaded.
-If it is stopped, then database server will lose the internet connection and you will see the route status becomes to 'blackhole'.
+If it is stopped, then database server will lose the internet connection and you will see the route status becomes to "blackhole".
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-13.png)
 Create NAT gateway which is more reliable and flexible.
+### 3.4 Lab - NAT Gateway

-VPC->NAT Gateways->Create NAT Gateway.
+Go to VPC->NAT Gateways->Create NAT Gateway.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-14.png)
-Select the public subnet, click "Create New EIP".
+Select the public subnet(10.0.1.0), click "Create New EIP".
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-15.png)
 Edit route tables.
 ![image](/assets/images/cloud/4109/7-4-nat-gateway-16.png)